jacob-barna/TripleJR/ProjectProposal.md

 One last concern not explicitly discussed by Brave deal with the privileges that are granted to Brave.
 Brave promises to keep your data secure and anonymous in several areas: when gathering advertising data, when sending tips to content providers, and when syncing bookmarks and settings.
 How can one assure themselves that a Brave insider will not use their position to merge malicious code and steal data or cryptocurrency?
 Brave points out that they produce open-source software which can be audited by anyone to answer these concerns [8].
 Is this enough?
 We have seen many examples of people using such an attack vector to spread malware [9].
 In a similar vein, there has been some chatter about the trust that must be placed in Brave.
 For example, to some users, Brave acts as a "mafia" by controlling access to your cryptocurrency [10] for 90 days if they suspect fraud or malicious activity.
 There has also been concern that Brave has "whitelisted" ad trackers for companies like Facebook [11], which may or may not allow Facebook to track user data.

 * #### Develop a list of security features in the software.
 Again, if there are none or very few, then re-evaluate your choice.
 As discussed above, the Brave browser project focuses primarily on privacy and security.
-The following are are security features that browser contains. (https://brave.com/features/)
+The following are are security features that browser contains [12].

 * Ad Blocking
 * Fingerprinting Prevention